Interview with the Author

 What is required to be a ʻgoodʼ optometrist?

-The first thing is to become clinically mature, which can only happen by seeing patients.
+The first goal is to become clinically mature, which can only happen by seeing patients.
 So many young graduates choose the job that pays the highest instead of the job that offers the best experience.
-In my early years of practice I used to see on average 360 patients per month and I guess so did most optometrists at the time, because demand far exceeded supply.
+In my early years of practice, I saw, on average, 360 patients per month, and most optometrists did too, because demand far exceeded supply.
+Our profession has become a lot more competitive.
+An optometrist must understand the concept of emotional labour and its importance in the clinical setting.
+The only true measure of a good optometrist is how many referrals they generate.
+If people donʼt ask for you and travel to see you, you are, at best, mediocre.

 What has been the biggest challenge in your career?

 There was a time when I had to fight for financial survival – and survive I did.
 After that, it has been a great ride.
 One must not confuse conditions of business with problems in business.
-When your building burns down you have a problem, when your best worker resigns it is a condition one has to face repeatedly – conditions are part of the job.
+When your building burns down, you have a problem; when your best worker resigns, it is a condition one has to face repeatedly – conditions of this kind are part of the job.

 Given the means to change the optometric profession in South Africa, what would you do?

 I would strive to correct the gender imbalance (70% female) it is problematic and will become more so.
 We need a national board exam if we are serious about the standard of care.
 When I studied in Houston in the eighties, there was hardly any difference between a South African and an American optometrist, except Americans used diagnostics drugs.
 Today, you can't even begin to compare!
-Our standard of education falls short of international standards – even today our students do not dilate patients routinely.
+Our standard of education falls short of international standards – even today, our students do not routinely dilate patients.

 What is the best advice you have ever received?